CIDARLAB/clotho3/clotho3-web/README.md

 - add trail to same folder (add schema "Trail" and approrpriate ID)

+- DIRECTIVE FOR CLOTHO API CALLS

+- API
+    - move collect() to get(), redo clothoAPI get and collector interaction
+    - move listeners to match command (e.g. show -> show not display)
+    - set() and destroy() update collector on message receipt from server

 - tie github pulls to original repositories and keep in sync